 - Disclosure on the use of lead-based paint: This is required of landlords who own homes built before 1978.
 You must let your tenant know of the lead paint concentrations used.

-- Disclosure on authorized agents: As the property owner, you must provide your tenant with the names and addresses of any party tasked with managing the unit on behalf of the owner.
+- Disclosure on authorized agents: As the property owner, you must provide your tenant with the names and addresses of any party tasked with managing the unit during their tenancy on behalf of the owner.

 - Disclosure on your tenant’s right to repair and deduct: Texas tenants have a right to live in a habitable home.
 If the landlord refuses or fails to provide them with one, they can do the necessary repairs themselves and then make appropriate deductions from future rent payments (check Texas Property Code Section 92.0563 for details).